CMS Oversight And Review Programs

-The Centers for Medicare and Medicaid Services (CMS) Targeted Probe and Educate (TPE) program functions to reduce claim denials and appeals through individualized review of a provider or supplier’s selected claims.
-Typically, between twenty (20) and forty (40) claims are selected for review.
+The Centers for Medicare and Medicaid Services Targeted Probe and Educate (TPE) program functions to reduce claim denials and appeals through individualized review of a provider or supplier’s selected claims.
+Typically, between 20 and 40 claims are selected for review.
 Then, the Medicare Administrative Contractor (MAC) reviews the selected claims to identify any errors.
 Common claim errors include:

-- encounter notes that do not support all elements of eligibility, and
+- Encounter notes that do not support all elements of eligibility

 If your organization has received a TPE notice, it is best to consult with an experienced CMS audit lawyer to assist in the claims production to the MAC.

 The Centers for Medicare and Medicaid Services aims to reduce payment errors through the Comprehensive Error Rate Testing (CERT) program.
 CMS calculates the Medicare Fee-for-Service (FFS) improper repayment rate through CERT.

 CERT evaluates a stratified sample of randomly selected claims to ensure claims paid by Medicare were properly payable and to verify compliance with Medicare’s coding and billing rules.
 The typical sample size reviewed through CERT is approximately 50,000 claims submitted to Part A/B Medicare Administrative Contractors (MAC) and Durable Medical Equipment MACs (DMACs).

 If the reviewed claims do not meet Medicare criteria and requirements, or if the provider fails to submit medical records in support of the billed claim, the claim may be counted as an improper payment and may be recouped from a provider or supplier’s current Medicare revenues.